bamboothemes/medica-documentation/user/pages/02.display/02.front-page/05.Global-health-initiaives/docs.md

 The 'Global Health Initiatives' module is a Zentools2 module assigned to the 'bottom1' position, using the 'stacked' layout and Joomla as a content source.
 In the quickstart package, the module is titled 'Global Health Initiatives' and has an id of 464.

+In the template settings, in the theme tab > row styles, the bottom row style is set to 'fullwidth' so that the module shows at 100% of the browser window.

 ##Overview

 ###Elements